I stumbled on premium but free advice from a well-respected Nigerian figure and author, Dr. Joe Abah on career decision making.

-I felt this is not the type of information one can get on a regular and decided to put it up here verbatim for any individual who is keen on personal development to help him or herself.
+I felt this is not the type of information one can get on a regular and decided to put it up here verbatim for any individual who is keen on personal development.

 Dr. Joe Abah might not be everybody’s favourite person on Twitter, but he always has a way of adding value regularly to his teeming followers.

-Although he says it’s not an expert view, it sure would uplift and give any individual who will identify with it a clear view of what to do or where to improve in his career and life.
+Although he says it’s not an expert view, it sure would uplift and give you a clear view of what to do or where to improve in his career and life.

 Dr Joe Abah writes…